 € 3,00 for children 13-17 years

 Children aged 6-12 join their parents for free.

 You can pick these guides up at the multimedia desk in the museum

 The Rijksmuseum is Hollands National Art Gallery and covers over 800 years of Dutch history.
 You’ll see famous pieces by artists such at Rembrandt (the Night Watch actually gave me goosebumps!), Haarlem, Vermeer and yes, more Van Gogh.
-Although our tween had her fill of paintings by now, she loved the other items on display such as the collections of dollhouses and jewelry.
+Although our tween had her fill of paintings by now.
+She loved the other items on display such as the collections of dollhouses and jewellery.

-Just like the Van Gogh museum, the Rijksmuseum is very family friendly, we highly recommend you paying the extra €2.50 to rent an audio guide and take part in the Digital Family Game, where you have to solve 8 mysteries around the museum to receive a prize at the end.
+Just like the Van Gogh museum, the Rijksmuseum is very family friendly.
+If you’re in Amsterdam with tweens, they’re going to love this!
+We highly recommend you paying the extra €2.50 to rent an audio guide.
+Take part in the Digital Family Game.
+Where you have to solve 8 mysteries around the museum to receive a prize at the end.
 The game will last around an hour and is recommended for over 7s.

 Again, to keep your queuing time to a minimum, order your tickets for the Rijksmuseum in advance online.